lohani2280/mdanalysis/PreparingReleases.md

 RELEASE = '0.7.5'
 ```

-**While the code is in development** (i.e. whenever we are not preparing a release!) the release number gets the suffix **-devel**, e.g.
+**While the code is in development** (i.e. whenever we are not preparing a release!) the release number gets the suffix **-dev0**, e.g.
 ```
-RELEASE = '0.7.6-devel'
+RELEASE = '0.7.6-dev0'
 ```
 so that people using the [development branch](DevelopmentBranch) from the sources see immediately that this is not a final release.
-For example, "0.7.6-devel" is the state _before_ the 0.7.6 release.
+For example, "0.7.6-dev0" is the state _before_ the 0.7.6 release.

 # git repository: branches #
 Releases should exist on the _master_ branch: